mdolbear/blackjacknode/README.md

 #Blackjack node.js
 This project is very similar to its java version in logic, but its implemented in node.js.
-My goal with this is to try out the MEAN architecture but I currently only have ME.
-I still need to implement the UI in Angular.
+My goal with this is to try out the MEAN architecture.
+The UI for this project implemented in Angular is at https://github.com/mdolbear/blackjacknodeui.
 I am very new to node.js and express, so I have probably committed mortal sins.

 ![](images/BlackJackGameModel.png)